MicrosoftDocs/quantum-docs-pr/articles/techniques/testing-and-debugging.md

 3:      0               0
 ```

-Notice how the ids of the qubits are shown at the top in their significant order.
-For each computational basis state $\ket{n}$, the first column represents the Real part of the amplitude, and the second column represents its Imaginary part.
+Notice how the IDs of the qubits are shown at the top in their significant order.
+For each computational basis state $\ket{n}$, the first column represents the real part of the amplitude, and the second column represents its imaginary part.

   > [!NOTE]
   > The id of a qubit is assigned at runtime and it's not necessarily aligned with the order in which the qubit was allocated or its position within a qubit register.